Last Updated on 05/11/2023 by Glynn Willard

 Follow the wires from your solar panels as far as you can and trace them through the rig.
 It’s good to know where everything is when and if there’s a problem.

-Learn all about your charge controller, how it functions and how it manages your batteries charge.
-There are different settings for different types of batteries.
+Learn all about your charge controller, how it functions, and how it manages your battery charge.
+There are different settings for different types of batteries (AGM, lithium, etc).

 If you have an inverter, read the manual for it and make sure it’s set properly.

 Get to know your batteries and what kind of maintenance they require.
-Learn the voltage differences of a dead battery and a good battery.
-Also find the temperatures for their best operating ranges.
+Learn the voltage differences between a dead battery and a good battery.
+Also, find the temperatures for their best operating ranges.

 Familiarize Yourself With The Propane Tanks

-Removing propane tanks is an easy task.
+Removing propane tanks is an easy task on travel trailers.
 Most rigs have similar setups for securing your propane tanks.

 I suggest removing one in the driveway, so you know what to do when you’re out on the road.
 It will also disclose if you need any helpful tools.